chef/chef-web-docs/chef_master/source/resource_rhsm_errata.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_rhsm_errata.rst>`__

 Use the **rhsm_errata** resource to install packages associated with a given Red Hat Subscription Manager Errata ID.
-This is helpful if packages to mitigate a single vulnerability must be installed on your hosts.
+This is helpful if packages that mitigate a single vulnerability must be installed on your hosts.

 **New in Chef Client 14.0.**